Duck-Mc-Muffin/project_templates/aspnet_nvim/README.md

 The "personal folder" will be excluded from version control by adding it in `.git/info/exclude`.
 This avoids polluting `.gitignore` with "personal" configuration.

 Some Neovim plugins require you to provide directories to persist plugin specific state.
-In this case its handy to redirect this path into your personal folder inside the project, _if it exists_.
+In this case its handy to redirect this path into your personal directory inside the project, _if it exists_.
 Otherwise use a default directory.

 I solved this by defining a helper function inside `init.lua`.
 ```lua